polarstoat/stardew-crop-profits/README.md

 #### What's NOT accounted for

 * The cost of fertilizer, including how long it remains for
+* Selling harvested produce as [Artisan Goods](https://stardewvalleywiki.com/Artisan_Goods), by using Kegs, Preserves Jars and Casks
 * Daily luck levels
 * Giant crops